cnopt/dynastywarriors6-reverse-engineering/README.md

 This of course lends itself to swapping weapons between officers, *without* the risk of irreversibly fucking up your character's inventory/weapons permenantly, as is the case with the stat transfer method earlier.
-If you simply navigate through your officer's weapon slots 16 bytes at a time, starting from their `id`, you can fill up your invetory with a bunch of different weapons that you're absolutely not supposed to be using.
+If you simply navigate through your officer's weapon slots 16 bytes at a time, starting from their `id`, you can fill up your inventory with a bunch of different weapons that you're absolutely not supposed to be using.

+#### Damage

+This `damage` address seems to function as an offset to add to the weapon's base damage.
+As you might expect, third-tier weapons have a higher base damage than first-tier ones.
+For example, Guan Yu's 'Blue Dragon' with a damage value of `0` results in a weapon with 60 damage.
+Increasing this value to `06` changes the weapon's damage to 66.
+Keeping this value at `06` and changing the `id` of the weapon to `33`, i.e. his third-tier weapon, gives us 70 damage.
+Reverting the `damage` back to `0`, it goes down to 64 - still higher than the base damage of his first-tier blade.

+* The maximum value seems to be `32` - the UI can't display a higher value than 100 damage.
+The game might still keep track of it, though.
+* This base damage doesn't change across officers/levels

+An officer's second-tier weapon actually has a lower base power, since these weapons instead favour attack speed.
+Of course, increasing the `damage` value can easily solve this.
+Sadly, the `speed` and `range` of a weapon aren't stored in save data.

 #### Skills